ryamtari/technical-writing-portfolio/ai-bias-guide.md

 AI systems learn from examples we give them.
 If those examples contain unfair patterns from the past, the AI learns to repeat those patterns automatically.

-**The critical insight:** AI isn't naturally fair or unfair—it learns fairness (or unfairness) from the data we give it.
+**The critical insight:** AI isn't naturally fair or unfair.
+It learns fairness (or unfairness) from the data we give it.

 ### Key Terms Made Simple